fusion809/fusion809.github.io-old/_posts/OS/glossary.md

   * <b>P</b>ackage <b>m</b>agement <b>s</b>ystem.
 * **PMSs**
   * <b>P</b>ackage <b>m</b>agement <b>s</b>ystem<b>s</b>.
+* **POSIX**
+  * <b>P</b>ortable <b>O</b>perating <b>S</b>ystem <b>I</b>nterface.
+A family of standards for the application programming interface (API), Unix shell, command-line utilities, *etc.* of &#42;nix systems.
 * **RRM**
   * <b>R</b>olling <b>r</b>elease <b>m</b>odel.
 A type of operating system development model in which the system is continually developing, this is as opposed to standard release models (SRMs) which uses distinct OS versions that must be reinstalled over the previous version.
 * **Software**
   * Software are the non-physical or tangible components of a computer, specifically data stored on a computer's hard drive, computer programs (e.g., the web browser you are using to view this blog post), software libraries, *etc.*
+* **Unix**
+  * A family of operating systems with several defining characteristics including support for multiple users, the execution of multiple tasks, a modular design with simple tools that perform limited, well-defined functions, a Unix shell, POSIX compliance, compliance to the Single Unix Specification (SUS), *etc.*
+* **Unix-like**
+  * A family of operating systems, that share most, if not all, the features of Unix systems, without necessarily being certified as compliant to any particular version of the SUS.
+* **Unix shell**
+  * A Unix shell is a program that serves as a command-line interpreter (CLI) for &#42;nix systems including the various distributions of Linux.
+Unix shells are also defined by their POSIX compliance.
+Notable free examples include Bash, tcsh and Zsh.
 * **VM**
   * <b>V</b>irtual <b>m</b>achine.
 Host operating systems run within virtualization software such as VirtualBox.
 * **VMs**